wayfair-archive/awesome-learning/content/lessons/css-layouts/responsive-layouts.md

       type: checkbox

     # Question 3
-    - description: Which of the following values are valid for setting the "justify-content" property?
+    - description: Which of the following values is not valid for setting the "justify-content" property?
       choices:
       - value: "flex-end"
       - value: "space-around"